-The benefits of communicating science are many, such as enthusing the next generation of researchers, informing policymakers, correcting misconceptions and misinformation, and raising awareness of a particular field.
-The ability to explain complex technical information to non-specialists is also a valuable transferable skill.
-In an academic environment, for example, non-specialists include potential collaborators from other disciplines and the committees of funding bodies.
+Being able to communicate complex technical information clearly to non-specialists is also a valuable skill in the research world: in an academic environment, for example, non-specialists include potential collaborators from other disciplines, and the committees of funding bodies.

 "Science, I maintain, is an absolutely essential tool for any society with a hope of surviving well into the next century with its fundamental values intact – not just science as engaged in by its practitioners, but science understood and embraced by the entire human community.
 And if the scientists will not bring this about, who will?"